Tulsa, Oklahoma: Crime rate

+Tulsa experienced elevated levels of gang violence in the late 1980s and early 1990s, when crack cocaine flooded neighborhoods in North Tulsa.
+Tulsa gang problems became noticeable after an outbreak of gang-related crime between 1980 and 1983, which was traced to the Crips, a local gang which had been founded by two brothers whose family had recently moved to Oklahoma from Compton.
+In 1986, gang graffiti started to show up on walls and drive-by shootings started occurring on late nights.
+In 1990 the city hit a record of 60 homicides, the highest since the 1981 peak.
+North Tulsa has the highest crime rate in the city, with public housing projects being the most heavily affected areas., the Broken Arrow murders took place on July 22, 2015, when five members of the Bever family were murdered in Broken Arrow, Oklahoma. the attackers were identified as 18 year-old Robert Bever and 16 year-old Michael Bever.
+On June 1, 2022, a mass shooting occurred in a medical center, killing at least 4 people, including the perpetrator.

 Economy

 Energy industry's legacy and resurgence

 The United States Oil and Gas Association was founded in Tulsa on October 13, 1917.
 Over the city's history many large oil companies have been headquartered in the city, including Warren Petroleum (which merged with Gulf Oil in what was then the largest merger in the energy industry), Skelly Oil, Getty Oil and CITGO.
 In addition, ConocoPhillips was headquartered in nearby Bartlesville.
 Industry consolidation and increased offshore drilling threatened Tulsa's status as an oil capital, but new drilling techniques and the rise of natural gas have buoyed the growth of the city's energy sector.

 Today, Tulsa is again home to the headquarters of many international oil- and gas-related companies, including Williams Companies, ONE Gas, Syntroleum, ONEOK, Laredo Petroleum, Samson Resources, Helmerich & Payne, Magellan Midstream Partners, and Excel Energy.